Maanagaram

+The film was released on 10 March 2017 to positive reviews from critics.
+It was remade in Hindi as Mumbaikar (2023).

 Plot

+The names of several characters were not explicitly mentioned—except for Winnings and P. K. Pandian—till the 2023 release of the film's screenplay as a book.

 Sri, an engineering graduate from small-town Trichy, arrives in Chennai to interview for an IT job in Business Process Outsourcing.
 Sri passes his interview with HR officer Regina Cassandra and celebrates at a bar with his friends.
 Another man at the bar, Sundeep Kishan, has had an unrequited love for Regina since they were in college.
 In a flashback, goons threaten to throw acid in Regina's face if she falls in love with Sundeep.
 Enraged, Sundeep punched one of the goons.
 In the present, the goons recognize Sundeep in the bar and hire some gang members to beat him.
 However, the gang members mistake Sri for their target and beat him when he leaves the bar, knocking him unconscious and stealing his phone and bag, throwing the latter into a taxi cab.

 Charle came to the city to seek medical treatment for his son while driving a taxi rented from gangster PKP.
 He finds Sri's bag in his taxi with his academic certificates, which he takes to the police station.
 In the morning, Sri awakens in the street and calls a friend to take him home.
 He boards a bus to his new job, to explain about his missing academic certificates.
 Sundeep boards the same bus to attend a job interview at Regina's company.
 He recognizes the goon who threatened Regina and attacks him with acid then escapes with his friends.
 Sri is detained by the police, having unwittingly passed the bottle of acid to Sundeep.
 Fatigued by the hostility of the city, Sri argues with the police inspector who beats him until a constable intervenes.
 The constable talks with Sri at a tea stall, where Sri recognizes the man who told him to pass the acid bottle, and the constable arrests him.